itssimple/itssimple/README.md

 I'm [NoLifeKing](https://nolifeking85.tv) (or as I'm named here, itssimple, or just actually..
 Chris).

-By day I'm working as [MultiNet Interactive AB](https://github.com/MultinetInteractive), and by evening/night/weekends I poke at personal projects, and even some projects for [Fuel Rats](https://github.com/FuelRats) and [CurseForge Community](https://github.com/CurseForgeCommunity).
+By day I'm working as [MultiNet Interactive AB](https://github.com/MultinetInteractive), and by evening/night/weekends I poke at personal projects, and even some projects for [CurseForge Community](https://github.com/CurseForgeCommunity).

 ## 🤪 A bit more about me